- Year of Call

 - Frances Connor

-Fergus is an experienced litigator with an interest in commercial and public law disputes, intellectual property, data protection and media law, trust law and alternative dispute resolution.
+Fergus is an experienced litigator with an interest in commercial & public law disputes, intellectual property, data protection & media law, trust law, and alternative dispute resolution.
 He has considerable experience in courtroom advocacy as well as experience in conducting complex litigation, dealing with expert evidence and managing client relationships.

 Fergus transferred to the Scottish bar in June 2020 having previously been a barrister and solicitor in New Zealand (since 2012) and having completed an LLM at the University of Edinburgh and the Faculty of Advocates examinations in Scots Law.
-Since calling he has acted in a commercial matter in the Outer House as sole counsel as well as appearing as a junior in the Inner House.
+Since calling he has acted as sole counsel in commercial matters in the Outer House as well as appearing as sole counsel and junior in the Inner House.
+He has conducted a number of proceedings before Sheriffs and before the Sheriff Appeal Court.
+Fergus has appeared as junior counsel in a construction arbitration under the Dubai International Arbitration Centre Rules and has experience of mediation.

 Fergus is an associate member of the Chartered Institute of Arbitrators and a former coach of the University of Edinburgh Vis Moot Team.
-He is a tutor in the Law of Contract and European Union Law at the University of Edinburgh.
+He is a former tutor in the Law of Contract and European Union Law at the University of Edinburgh.
+He tutors in Human Rights for the diploma at the University of Edinburgh and in arbitration for the diploma at Robert Gordon University.

 He is fluent in French and is comfortable dealing with legal matters in French.
 He also speaks Spanish to a high level.